 Music Theory and Composition: A Practical Approach by Stephen C. Stone

 When you think about music writing and composition this is the book that has it all if you ask me.
 I find it to be the most complete book on music theory and composing music so far.
 And the best thing is that it has a workbook integrated so you don’t have to spend money buying a textbook and a workbook.
 There are so many things that this book does right.
-At the beginning of each chapter, you have the learning objectives clearly laid out and at the end, you have a summary and a terminology list followed by composition exercises that have clear objectives and additional useful information.
-What I also like is that, unlike many other books, the importance of melody is not neglected.
-So in short you can’t go wrong with this book.
-Here is a short description:
+At the beginning of each chapter, you have the learning objectives laid out.
+At the end, you have a summary and a terminology list.
+Followed by composition exercises that have clear objectives and additional useful information.

 Composing with Constraints: 100 Practical Exercises in Music Composition by Jorge Variego

 I love this composition book.
 As a professional composer or as a student you need to practice your skills every day.
 Even if it is just for a minute.
 ‘Composing with constraints’ is one of the best composition books out there.
 With these practical and challenging exercises, you can practice your craft.
 You can also use it to explore new techniques and boundaries in your music composition.
-This book can be used for private use and individual classes, or in a group with a music composition teacher.
-In any case, I cannot recommend this book enough!
-Here is a short description:

 Composing Music by William Russo